opendistro-for-elasticsearch/alerting-kibana-plugin/README.md

 - Since this is a Kibana plugin, it can be useful to review the [Kibana contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md) alongside the documentation around [Kibana plugins](https://www.elastic.co/guide/en/kibana/master/kibana-plugins.html) and [plugin development](https://www.elastic.co/guide/en/kibana/master/plugin-development.html).

 ## License

-This code is licensed under the [Apache License, Version 2.0](https://github.com/mauve-hedgehog/opendistro-elasticsearch-alerting/blob/master/LICENSE.txt).
+This code is licensed under the Apache 2.0 License.

+## Copyright

+Open Distro For Elasticsearch Security Copyright 2019- Amazon.com, Inc. or its affiliates.
+All Rights Reserved.